Sparse autoencoders reveal selective remapping of visual concepts during adaptation: Conclusion

 \subsubsection{Acknowledgments}

 HsL was supported through a DAAD/NRF fellowship in the NRF Summer Institute Programme, 2024 (57600422).
 This work was supported by the Helmholtz Association's Initiative and Networking Fund on the HAICORE@KIT partition.
+This work was supported by Institute for Information \& communications Technology Planning \& Evaluation (IITP) and National Research Foundation of Korea (NRF) grants funded by the Korea government (MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST), No. 2022R1A5A7083908, and No. RS-2025-00555621).